The Case: iCloud Drive is Full But Not Files!

 MultCloud allows you to migrate iCloud Photos, iCloud Drive to other 30+ clouds directly without downloading and re-uploading.

-It is able to automatically delete the source files in iCloud Photos or iCloud Drive after the migration is completed.
+It can automatically delete the source files in iCloud Photos or iCloud Drive after the migration is completed.

 Offers multiple ways to free up iCloud space, like cloud transfer, cloud sync, cloud backup, and more.